JSBmanD/docs/pages/deep-linking/universal-links.md

 ![image](/_assets/img/pages/deep-linking/universal-links/add_domain.png)

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Support for legacy links"
+  "title": "Support for legacy links",
-	If the <notranslate>**Default domain name**</notranslate> box shows the legacy `bnc.lt` domain, you should use the following entry instead: `applinks:bnc.lt`
+  "body": "If the <notranslate>**Default domain name**</notranslate> box shows the legacy `bnc.lt` domain, you should use the following entry instead: `applinks:bnc.lt`"
+}
+[/block]

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Using a custom domain or subdomain?"
-	If you use a [custom domain or subdomain for your Branch links](/dashboard/integrate/#change-link-domain), you should instead add entries for `applinks:[mycustomdomainorsubdomain]`, `XXXX.app.link` and `XXXX-alternate.app.link`.
-If you're unsure of your Branch-assigned app.link subdomain, contact integrations@branch.io, and we can provide it.
+  "title": "Using a custom domain or subdomain?", "body": "If you use a [custom domain or subdomain for your Branch links](/dashboard/integrate/#change-link-domain), you should instead add entries for `applinks:[mycustomdomainorsubdomain]`, `XXXX.app.link` and `XXXX-alternate.app.link`.
+If you're unsure of your Branch-assigned app.link subdomain, contact integrations@branch.io, and we can provide it."
+}
+[/block]

 ## Advanced